Video Ports on Your Trading Computer: What’s the Difference?

 DVI

 Digital Visual Interface (DVI) has the same video signal capabilities as HDMI.
-However, it only transfers videos.
-So you need a separate connection to send audio streams.
+However, it only transfers videos so you need a separate connection to send audio streams.

 The DVI connector comes in DVI-I and DVI-D formats.
 The connectors are bulky and need to be screwed to the display.
 When color-coded, these are white connectors.